Zika Virus India Symptoms spread prevention Test

 In India, the Zika virus that has no cure or vaccine was first found in Pune 64 years ago, as part of a survey that was testing immunity to Japanese and Russian varieties of a virus-borne brain infection called encephalitis.

 The first infection was detected in February last year, the second in November and the latest one this January.
 No new cases of non-fatal disease have since been found.

 There are no confirmed Zika Virus cases in Hyderabad.
 Patients with symptoms of the Zika Virus in Hyderabad are referred for testing

 One patient travelled from South America to Bangalore assumed as zika virus patient in Bangalore.
 Further confirmatory tests ruled out as zika virus

 Zika Virus in Mumbai:

 Due to a huge influx of people from various cities in India to Mumbai.
-One patient who travelled to Gujrat was suspected as ZIKA virus patient in Mumbai.
+One patient who travelled to Gujrat was suspected as a ZIKA virus patient in Mumbai.
 Pune virology labs said the samples were negative for zika virus

 Zika Virus in Delhi:

 Delhi has not seen any patient of confirmed Delhi patient.